top of page

 Germany.
 The First Reich.
 962-1806

-The First Reich was the "Holy Roman Empire of the German Nation," from the moment the Pope crowned the German King Otto I in 962 until its formal abolition in 1806 by Napoleon Bonaparte, who was building his "dream empire."
-Its territory encompassed German, Czech, Dutch, Italian, and numerous other lands and nations.
+The First Reich was the "Holy Roman Empire of the German Nation," from the moment the Pope crowned the German King Otto I until its formal abolition 800 years later by Napoleon Bonaparte, who was building his "dream empire."
+The empire united dozens of peoples and lands — from Germany and the Czech Republic to Italy and the Netherlands.
+The eagle was more a symbol of an idea than of actual governance: a symbol of unity where it was constantly lacking.

 Germany, coat of arms.
 Second Reich, 1871-1918